-London to Brighton Mini Run is a lovely event that took place this past weekend.
-It is an event that is held annually since 1985 and it is organised by the London & Surrey Mini Owners Club.
-The run starts from Crystal Palace Park in London on Sunday at 8:30 so the cars usually gather in Crystal Palace on the Saturday afternoon before the actually day of the Mini Run.
+London to Brighton Mini Run is a lovely event that took place on the 20-21 May 2017.
+It is an event that is held annually since 1985 and is organised by the London & Surrey Mini Owners Club.
+The run starts from Crystal Palace Park in London on Sunday at 8:30 am.
+The cars usually gather in Crystal Palace on the Saturday afternoon before the actual day of the Mini Run.

 After parking the car in the public car park (as we don’t have a Mini and therefore didn’t have a ticket for the camping site either), we headed “to see what we could see, see, see” (yeap, we have been listening to many nursery rhymes in the recent years).
 And the first thing we got to was this:

-So, when we took a break of driving to go and see the real Minis, this is how the campsite looked.
+So, when we took a break from driving to go and see the real Minis, this is how the campsite looked.

 Some of the cars had their bonnets lifted and my son was looking very curious at what the engine and all that looked like, while my daughter was pointing with her index finger “What’s that?”.

 The logo below drew my attention as I am not sure I have ever seen it before.
 After getting home, I searched and I found that this is the first Mini logo, from 1969.
 It’s so different from the current one, isn’t it?